The first leg of 4 Legs Fitness is resistance training.

 - Frequency is how often you train a certain muscle group within a certain time period.
 It also includes recovery times and the quality of your rest between training sessions.

 Especially this last point about having proper rest between training is crucial.
-We cover this in its own leg recovery of the 4 Legs Fitness concept.
+We cover this in the fourth leg of the 4 Legs Fitness concept: recovery.

 Another key principle to succeed with your program is progressive overload.
 In every training session you should add a new stimulus for your muscle.
 Otherwise they adapt and you won’t progress.
 This overload can happen by increasing volume, intensity, frequency, or shortening rest times or a combination of these.